SNOMED-Documents/snomed-editorial-guide/laterality.md

 Skin structure of left half of face (body structure) - 'skin of left face' is not accurate because it missed the word _half_.

+See also the policy for a preferred term in relationship to Structure vs. Entire at [Naming Convention for SEP Model](https://confluence.ihtsdotools.org/display/WIPEG/Naming+Convention+for+SEP+Model).

 ## Concept modeling for laterality

 The 'part of' relationship should not be used for concept modeling in anatomy.
 The laterality attribute should be the only attribute for the representation of laterality.
 The new concept model for anatomy has not been implemented, and the proximal primitive modeling style should not be applied.